JeanMichel3000/ada-template-website/project.md

 From an overall perspective, it is possible to conclude that the populations of the countries studied appear to have complied with the containment and health measures imposed by governments.
 Indeed, people did not seek to take an interest in what was forbidden and inaccessible but rather in the only occupations that remained possible.
 This analysis goes in the direction of a capacity of the population to adapt to the situation and seems to indicate that the extremist protest movements were perhaps over-represented on the social networks or in the media compared to their real extent in the society.

+# Conclusion

+**Our study allowed to better understand mobility restriction policies implemented during the Covid-19 pandemic and their consequences.**

+First, it appeared that, except for the highly democratic countries, the less democratic the countries are the less mobility of citizens has been reduced.
+A reason for that observation could be found in the variations of GDP per capita, that can act as a confounder. **Poorer countries, which are also less democratic in average, cannot afford the loss of economic revenue that accompanies mobility restrictions.**

+Different clusters of countries distinguished according to the mobility decrease in different places, usually matching specific levels of liberal democracy index.

+To better understand the consequences of these more or less strict restrictions, we then studied the changes in the interests of citizens subject to different restrictions.
+It appeared that the more restrictions citizens were subjected to, the more their interest in the only topics that were still accessible to them (such as films and series) increased.

+**Thus, under restrictions, people seem to adopt a behaviour in line with their environment (e.g. Netflix and chill) rather than focusing on what is not accessible (e.g. sports).**